 Every day that a child reads at home, they will receive a sticker which is placed on the wallchart in their classroom.

 When a child has received 25 stickers, they will be presented with a new high quality book in assembly which they are able to keep.
 They receive another books when they have read 50 times, 75 times and 100 times.
 When a child has read 200 times, they become a Reading Champion and 28 children became Reading Ambassadors last academic year for reading 275 times at home - a tremendous achievement!
+We have also introduced the 40 book challenge for children in Key Stage 2.
+We challenge all pupils to read 40 books in a year.

 On 8th October 2013 we were visited by a news crew from Sky News to discuss our reading initiative, this visit included interviews with children and staff.
 Copies of the DVD of the visit are available from the school.